Which city is cheaper, Norfolk or Columbus?

 Both Norfolk and Columbus are popular destinations to visit in the spring with plenty of activities.

 Columbus is cooler than Norfolk in the spring.
-The temperature in Columbus is usually 54°F (12°C) in April, and Norfolk stays around 58°F (14°C).
+The daily temperature in Columbus averages around 54°F (12°C) in April, and Norfolk fluctuates around 58°F (14°C).

 It's quite sunny in Norfolk.
 Columbus usually receives less sunshine than Norfolk during spring.
 Columbus gets 200 hours of sunny skies, while Norfolk receives 253 hours of full sun in the spring.